April Brandley

-April Brandley (née Letton; born 19 April 1990) is a professional Australian netball player in the Suncorp Super Netball league.
-She plays in the positions of GK, GD and WD, and has been selected on several occasions for the Australia national netball team.
+April Brandley (née Letton; born 19 April 1990) is a retired professional Australian netball player in the Suncorp Super Netball league.
+She played in the positions of GK, GD and WD, and has been selected on several occasions for the Australia national netball team.

 Career

 Domestic

 Brandley was a temporary replacement player for the Queensland Firebirds in 2011 and played for the New South Wales Swifts in 2012.
 At the end of the 2014 ANZ Championship season, Brandley signed with the Perth-based West Coast Fever for two seasons.
 Since 2017 she has played for the Collingwood Magpies.
 At the Magpies she has established herself as a first-choice defender, and she was re-signed by the club at the end of the 2018 season.
 After the 2019 season Brandley announced she was pregnant and intended to step away from the game in 2020.
 However she returned to the game the following year as a training partner for Giants Netball, after the start of the Super Netball season was pushed back to August due to the COVID-19 pandemic.